We Make Sure You See Your Favourites

-Although there are big cats across Africa, many of the species are notoriously shy — leopard, caracal, and serval for example — so you need to choose your destination carefully to be sure of getting the sightings you want.
-At Africa Exclusive, we keep a close eye on the latest numbers in each of the major parks, and in many of the lesser-known reserves as well, so we can tell you with confidence where you are most likely to see a specific animal in any given season.
+Although there are big cats across Africa, many of the species are notoriously shy — leopard, caracal, and serval for example — so you need to choose your destination carefully to give you the best change of getting the sightings you want.
+At Africa Exclusive, we know which parks and reserves will give you the best chance of encountering your favourite cat, so we can tell you with confidence where you are most likely to see them in any given season.

 In Kenya’s Masai Mara, for example, we know that the private wildlife reserves are home to large populations of leopard.
 Seeing a mother playing with her cubs, keeping them safe from predators, is one of life’s great joys, and we want you to be able to enjoy it to the fullest.
-To this end, we book you into small, exclusive lodges so that when you do go out on safari and chance upon such wonders, you will undoubtedly be the only spectators.
+To this end, we book you into small, exclusive camps so that when you do go out on safari and chance upon such wonders, you won’t be sharing it with crowds of other spectators.
 You can take as long as you want to soak up the experience, and will get the very best angles for your photographs.

-The vast plains of the Serengeti are renowned for the great migrations of wildebeest and zebra, with hundreds of thousands of creatures on the move at any one time, but in Tanzania there are leopard, too.
-Unlike in some of the more developed parks and reserves, where jeeps are more familiar sights, here the leopards are truly wild, slinking shyly through the undergrowth, but occasionally enticed out into the open when their curiosity gets the better of them.
-The park rangers and guides of remote Ruaha are some of the most sensitive in Africa, able to intuitively work out where the animals will be hiding, and to position you accordingly to see them.
+The vast plains of the Serengeti are renowned for the great migration of wildebeest and zebra, with hundreds of thousands of creatures on the move at any one time, but in Tanzania there are big cats, too.
+Cheetah are perhaps the most iconic Serengeti cat, seen stalking herds across the plains or perched on a termite mound surveying the horizon.
+Leopard are also present, slinking shyly through the undergrowth, but occasionally enticed out into the open when their curiosity gets the better of them.
+The guides of the Serengeti are superb, able to intuitively work out where the animals will be hiding, and to position you accordingly to see them.

 Last but certainly not least, have you ever thought of taking a safari in Mozambique?
-The stunning Gorongosa and Nyassa National Parks have recently been reopened, but as yet significant numbers of tourists have not returned: you will have these parks more or less to yourself.
+The stunning Gorongosa and Nyassa national parks are much less visited than many of their counterparts, but see far fewer visitors: you will have these parks more or less to yourself.
 In addition to the prides of lion, unfazed by the presence of humans and jeeps, you will also see herds of elephant, and sable.
 It is possible to explore the parks, and see the wildlife up close, on a walking safari, as well as by jeep or by boat.

 With so many opportunities to see Africa’s big cats in the flesh, what are you waiting for?
 The lion and the leopard, the cheetah too, are waiting for you.
 Come and listen to them roar.